-With the exception of the first week of courses and the international trip in Module 12, Eller Executive MBA classes meet Fridays and Saturdays every other week.
+With the exception of launch, the international trip and entrepreneurship immersion week, Eller Executive MBA classes meet Fridays and Saturdays every four weeks.

 This description of a weekend combining two modules illustrates a typical weekend in the program: